Sanket22Kamble/M1_Operations_Utility/4_TestPlanAndOutput/README.md

 ## Test plan
-* for every feature,define a test case
+* For every feature,define a test case
-      * how to run that feature
+* How to run that feature
-      * define expected behaviour
+* Define expected behaviour
-      * capture the actual result
+* Capture the actual result

 ## Table